Methods of Payment

 The University of Mary Washington accepts several methods of payment for charges on a student’s account.
 Use the links at left for detailed information about the following payment methods:

-Making a Payment – direct payments in the form of cash, check, money order or cashier’s check
+- Payments in person: Payments are accepted in the form of cash, check, money order or cashier’s check

 Responsibility for Payment of University Expenses